dillonkearns/dillonkearns.com/content/newsletters/2025-06-14-introducing-soir-noir.md

 **Fox Wine Co.** in the Funk Zone
 **Sunday, July 19** 4:30-6:30pm

 To me, the Fox Wine/Topa Topa patio area embodies the classic Funk Zone vibe.
+So peaceful and green, yet with the iconic industrial aestehtics.
 It's an awesome spot to grab a drink and enjoy some live music.
 I'd love to see you there!

 ## What is Soir Noir?